Samaki Walker: Los Angeles Lakers

 In the summer of 2001, Walker signed as a free agent with the two-time defending champion Los Angeles Lakers, who needed a power forward following the departure of veteran Horace Grant.
-Walker started in 63 of 69 games, averaging 6.7 points per game and 7.0 rebounds for the season, and stepped in at Center for superstar Shaquille O'Neal when injured.
+Walker started in 63 of 69 games, averaging 6.7 points per game and 7.0 rebounds for the season, and stepped in at center for superstar Shaquille O'Neal when injured.
 He recorded a season high 18 points to go with 10 rebounds in a Christmas Day win against the Philadelphia 76ers.
 On February 19, 2002, Walker entered the injured list because of a hyperextended elbow.

-Walker would only start in 5 of the Lakers 19 playoff games, with Robert Horry entrenching himself as the starter with clutch plays.
-In Game 4 of the 2002 Western Conference Finals on May 26, 2002, Walker made a 3-pointer at the end of halftime; by then the Sacramento Kings led over the Lakers 65–51.
+Walker would only start in 5 of the Lakers 19 playoff games, with Robert Horry entrenching himself as the starter with his clutch play.
+In Game 4 of the 2002 Western Conference Finals on May 26, 2002, Walker made a 3-pointer at the end of the first half; by then the Sacramento Kings led the Lakers 65–51.
 Although the shot counted, television replays showed Walker had released the ball after the buzzer went off.
 The Lakers won the game 100–99 on a buzzer-beating 3-pointer from Horry that tied the series at 2.
 The Lakers then won the series in 7 to advance to the Finals.
 Walker's shot influenced the NBA's decision to institute instant replay for review the following season.

 The Lakers reached the NBA Finals, defeating the New Jersey Nets in a four-game sweep to win their third straight championship and give Walker his first and only championship ring.
 Shaq has credited Walker for his contributions to the Lakers championship run, namely his play against Chris Webber of the Kings during the Western Conference Finals series.
 He would be the last Laker to wear #52 before it was retired in honor of Jamaal Wilkes.

 The following year, Walker was now the primary backup behind O'Neal and Horry, but still started in 39 of 67 games.
 The Lakers three–year reign as champions ended with a loss to the Spurs in the conference semifinals.
 He became a free agent after the season, and the Lakers opted to sign Karl Malone and draft Brian Cook, effectively ending his run in Los Angeles.